huggingface/blog/train-dgx-cloud.md

 Train on DGX Cloud is available today for all Enterprise Hub Organizations!
 Give the service a try, and let us know your feedback!

-If you want to see a live demo of Train on DGX Cloud and ask questions to [Abhishek](https://huggingface.co/abhishek) and [Rafael](https://huggingface.co/rafaelpierrehf), [don’t miss the Hugging Cast on Thursday, 3/21](https://streamyard.com/watch/YfEj26jJJg2w) at 8 am PT / 11 am ET / 17h CET.

 ## Pricing for Train on DGX Cloud

 Usage of Train on DGX Cloud is billed by the minute of the GPU instances used during your training jobs.
 Current prices for training jobs are $8.25 per GPU hour for H100 instances, and $2.75 per GPU hour for L40S instances.
 Usage fees accrue to your Enterprise Hub Organizations’ current monthly billing cycle, once a job is completed.
 You can check your current and past usage at any time within the billing settings of your Enterprise Hub Organization.